irenekb/RRI-3D/README.md

   <br />
   <strong>Further Descriptions & Examples</strong><br />
        <dl>The input:<br />
-       The first structure (1) describes the two seperate hairpins with a connection element (A) the second structure (2) should ensure the complementarity cleaveage of the two hairpins.
+       The first structure (1) describes the two separate hairpins with a connection element (A) the second structure (2) should ensure the complementarity cleaveage of the two hairpins.
        With the objective2 function every designed hearpin will be evaluated separately.</dl>
        <table>